 Central and Southern California may call to mind rampant development and crowds of people, but in fact it has many areas that are both wild and beautiful.
 Our tour focuses on birds that are difficult or impossible to see elsewhere in the United States.
-These include California Condor and the endemic Island Scrub-Jay and Yellow-billed Magpie, but there are many other species that occur primarily (and are easiest to find) in California.
-The tour takes place when fall migration for many species is at its peak.
+These include the re-established California Condor and the endemic Island Scrub-Jay and Yellow-billed Magpie, but there are many other species that occur primarily (and are easiest to find) in California.
+The trip is at the start of the fall migration period for passerines, near the peak for migrant shorebirds and is an excellent time to be at sea on a pelagic trip.

 We’ll visit the coast and Santa Cruz Island northwest of Los Angeles, coastal areas south of Los Angeles, the legendary Salton Sea, the high conifer forests in the San Gabriel Mountains, and the Mojave Desert.

 Day 1: Arrivals and 6pm meeting and dinner.
-Night in San Jose.
+Night in San Jose near the airport.

 Day 2: This morning after an early breakfast we will drive south to Pinnacles National Park.
 Along the way, through oak-savanna habitat, we’ll watch for Yellow-billed Magpies, a California endemic species and one that has declined in range and numbers due to West Nile Virus.
 Arriving at Pinnacles, we’ll scan the rocky outcroppings or overhead for California Condor.
 The last birds were taken from the wild in 1987 to breed in captivity, which eventually enabled releases back into the wild, and this is one of the best places to see free-flying birds.
 Morning and late afternoon are the best times to find them, as they fly off elsewhere to forage during the day.
 The east side of Pinnacles is surprisingly well-wooded, and we will search for a variety of oak-woodland species like California Quail, Acorn and Nuttall’s woodpeckers, Hutton’s Vireo, California Scrub-Jay, Oak Titmouse, Bushtit (coastal subspecies), White-breasted Nuthatch (coastal aculeata subspecies which calls very differently from all the other two subspecies groups), Bewick’s Wren, Western Bluebird, and California Towhee.
 In rocky areas we’ll search carefully for Canyon Wren and Rufous-crowned Sparrow.
 With good luck we might find Lawrence’s Goldfinch.
 There should be migrants around as well.
 Possibilities include a wide variety of western migrants, but amongst them include Pacific-slope Flycatcher plus Black-throated Gray and Townsend’s Warblers.
-We will plan on staying into the early evening to try for Western Screech-Owl and there is at least a chance for Northern Saw-whet Owl.
+We might stay on into the early evening to try for Western Screech-Owl.
 It is about a 40-minute drive to King City where we will spend the night.
 Night in King City.

 Day 3: If we have not had satisfactory views of Condors we will try again this morning.
 Otherwise, or later in the day, we will head south towards Morro Bay and coastal San Luis Obispo County.
 The rocky coastline there is quite beautiful, and the creek mouths can have a number of migrants, including rarities.
 The birding community in this area is quite active and we will be appraised of the latest sightings of interest.
 Rocky shorebirds like Black Oystercatcher, Surfbird, Black Turnstone and Wandering Tattler are all possible along with Brandt’s and Pelagic cormorants.
 Perhaps we might find a lingering Pigeon Guillemot, most of which will have migrated north.
 Later we’ll drive back to Atascadero.
 After dinner we might have a chance again to look for owls.
 Night in Atascadero.

-Day 12: This morning our main target is LeConte’s Thrasher, a few of which are found in the area.
+Day 8 : This morning our main target is LeConte’s Thrasher, a few of which are found in the area.
 Also present are Bell’s (paler canescens species which is found on the Mojave Desert and the western fringe of the San Joaquin Valley).
 Migrants should be present around Central Park and at clumps of trees around ponds on the golf course there.
+We might also locate a roosting American Barn Owl.
 Night in California City.

-Day 13: This morning we will bird around California City for lingering migrants, or we might head north and up the spectacular Nine Mile Canyon on the east side of the Sierra Nevada Mountains.
+Day 9 : This morning we will bird around California City for lingering migrants, or we might head north and up the spectacular Nine Mile Canyon on the east side of the Sierra Nevada Mountains.
 Here we may see Pinyon Jays and at least have a chance for Chukar.
-After lunch we’ll head south back to Los Angeles, possibly birding a bit in the Antelope Valley or elsewhere on the return.
+In some years a roosting Long-eared Owl can be found near Ridgecrest.
+After lunch we’ll head south towards the San Gabriel Mountains.
+A large forest fire burned large areas of forest, so whether we stay in Wrightwood, and bird the north side of the San Gabriels or near Pasadena and bird the south side is at this date not determined.
+Night in Wrightwood.

 Note: The information presented here is an abbreviated version of our formal General Information for Tours to California.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.